Twenty-five øre (Danish coin): Silver coin

 The denomination was first introduced on the decimalisation of the currency in 1874 as a 0.600 silver coin.
 It measured 17mm in diameter and 1.3mm in thickness, weighing 2.42g.
-Its obverse featured the portrait of King Christian IX of Denmark and the script KONGE AF DANMARK (King of Denmark).
+Its obverse featured the portrait of King Christian IX and the script KONGE AF DANMARK (King of Denmark).
 The reverse featured the denomination and two dolphins.
 The last minting of this coin was 1905.

 The second silver twenty-five øre coin had its first issue in 1907, to the same specifications of the previous version.
-It featured the portrait of King Frederick VIII of Denmark as well as thicker writing on his script, which now read DANMARKS KONGE (Denmark's king).
+It featured the portrait of King Frederick VIII as well as thicker writing on his script, which now read DANMARKS KONGE (Denmark's king).
 The reverse featured a fleur-de-lis pattern circling the outside.
 Its only other strike was in 1911.

 The next twenty-five øre coin, first issued in 1913, was the first not to feature the portrait of the monarch.
-Its obverse contained the monogram of King Christian X of Denmark, with his crown atop.
+Its obverse contained the monogram of King Christian X, with his crown atop.
 The reverse was now plainer, without the fleur-de-lis pattern.
 From 1920 to its last issue in 1922, the coin was made from cupro-nickel and not silver, which decreased its mass to 2.4g.
 The dimensions remained the same as since 1874.